FastQC Tutorial: Quality Control for FASTQ Files

 Per base sequence quality

-Shows the quality at each position in the reads.
-The horizontal axis represents the position in the read, and the vertical axis represents the quality.
+Shows the quality score at each position along the reads.
+The horizontal axis represents the position within the read, and the vertical axis represents the quality score.

 Per sequence quality scores

-Displays the distribution of average quality scores.
-The horizontal axis represents the average quality score, and the vertical axis represents the number of reads.
+Shows the distribution of average quality scores across all reads.
+The horizontal axis represents the mean quality score, and the vertical axis represents the number of reads.

 Per base sequence content

-Shows the base composition at each position in the reads.
-The horizontal axis represents the position in the read, and the vertical axis represents the proportion of each base.
+Shows the proportion of each base (A, T, G, C) at every position along the reads.
+The horizontal axis represents the position within the read, and the vertical axis represents the base proportion.

 Per sequence GC content

-Displays the distribution of GC content for each read.
-The horizontal axis represents the GC content, and the vertical axis represents the number of reads.
+Shows the distribution of GC content across all reads.
+The horizontal axis represents the GC percentage, and the vertical axis represents the number of reads.

 Per base N content

-Shows the proportion of N bases at each position in the reads.
-The horizontal axis represents the position in the read, and the vertical axis represents the proportion.
+Shows the percentage of ambiguous bases (N) at each position along the reads.
+The horizontal axis represents the position within the read, and the vertical axis represents the proportion of N calls.

 Sequence Length Distribution

-Displays the distribution of read lengths.
+Shows the distribution of read lengths in the dataset.
 The horizontal axis represents the read length, and the vertical axis represents the number of reads.

 Sequence Duplication Levels

-Indicates the level of duplication in the reads.
-The horizontal axis represents the number of times a read is duplicated, and the vertical axis represents the percentage of duplicated reads.
+Shows the degree of duplication among reads.
+The horizontal axis represents how many times a sequence is duplicated, and the vertical axis represents the percentage of reads at each duplication level.

 Overrepresented sequences